-When you have symptoms suggestive of a carcinoid tumor, such as flushing, diarrhea, and/or wheezing; when your healthcare provider thinks that you may have a carcinoid or other neuroendocrine tumor
+When you have symptoms suggestive of a carcinoid tumor, such as flushing, abdominal pain or discomfort followed by diarrhea, and/or wheezing; when your healthcare provider thinks that you may have a carcinoid or other neuroendocrine tumor

 A blood sample drawn from a vein in your arm

 Neuroendocrine cells, and the endocrine glands that they are found in, can give rise to a variety of tumors, both benign and malignant.
-Examples include carcinoid tumors, insulinomas, small cell lung cancers, and neuroblastomas.
-The CgA test may be used to help detect, diagnose, and/or monitor neuroendocrine tumors, especially carcinoid tumors.
+Examples include carcinoid tumors, insulinomas, small cell lung cancers, pheochromocytomas, medullary thyroid carcinomas, some pituitary tumors, and neuroblastomas.
+The CgA test may be used to aid in detection, diagnosis, or monitoring response to treatment or relapse of neuroendocrine tumors, especially carcinoid tumors.

 A CgA test may also be used to help monitor the effectiveness of treatment and detect recurrence of these tumors.